Renddslow/mattmcelwee.com/content/bible/context.md

 ---!markdown

 1. I affirm a singular canon of authoritative Scripture, composed of two collections: the Hebrew Bible and the Greek New Testament.
 2. I affirm that the contents of the Hebrew Bible are the 39 books (by the Christian counting), which exclude those books called deuterocanonical.
-While those Second Temple writings may serve as examples of faith and provide insight into first century Jewish thought, they are neither authoritative with respect to doctrine nor inspired by the Holy Spirit.[^inspiration] Furthermore, they need not be read in order to interpret meaning of any Biblical text.
+While those Second Temple writings may serve as examples of faith and provide insight into first century Jewish thought, they are neither authoritative with respect to doctrine nor inspired by the Holy Spirit.[^inspiration] Furthermore, they need not be read in order to interpret meaning of any Biblical text.[^son-of-man]
 3. I deny that the quotation of any Second Temple literature becomes inspired by virtue of its quotation in Scripture.
 Rather, its quotation in the context of that Scriptural text is inspired, truthful, and authoritative.
 4. I affirm that this canon, as delivered in its final form, reflects the full intentionality and inspiration of the Holy Spirit.
 5. I suggest that the proper ordering of the Hebrew canon is in the traditional Tanak ordering.
 In this way we may more appropriately practice Biblical theology across the canon in the order practiced by Jesus, at the very least, if not fully intended by the Holy Spirit and the redactors.[^redactors]
 6. I affirm that the writings of Scripture are inspired by the Holy Spirit and are a cooperative project between God and humanity to convey God’s revelation.
 While limited, a helpful metaphor for understanding this unified project may be found in the confession of the Church that Christ is both God and Man.
 We neither can confound his nature nor divide his personhood.
 Similarly, the Church confesses Christ as having two wills, one Divine and one human, yet both operated in full cooperation with one another, never being coerced or held hostage by one or the other.
 In a similar fashion, we may understand the cooperation of the Spirit and the human authors.
 7. I deny that Scripture was mere dictation by the Holy Spirit or any other divine being, or that the human writers were in an ecstatic state when much of Scripture was written.
 8. I deny that the human authors were themselves inspired, nor did they become inspired through their participation in the writing of Scripture.
-Similarly, we may not define any later discoveries, though authorship be verified, as having been inspired through the transitive property.
+Similarly, we may not define any later discoveries, though authorship be verified, as having been inspired through the transitive property.[^transitive]
 9. While authors are not themselves inspired, this does not diminish the offices under which many of the writers or contributors operated under.
 The writing prophets, for example, may have performed signs and speeches through the power of the Holy Spirit which have not been recorded.
 These would have been authoritative for the community to which they were performed and indeed a means of revelation, but having not been included in Scripture, would not fit this definition of inspired nor canonical.
 10. I affirm that redaction was performed to produce the final form of the Hebrew Bible.
 This process was guided by the Holy Spirit and produced a thoughtfully arranged canon full of intertextual markers and allusions.
 11. I affirm that the Scriptures are a unified story which leads to Jesus.
 A proper hermeneutic is one that reads all of Scripture through this metanarrative.